A WAY TO READ 19TH-CENTURY NOVELS SERIALLY

 NOVELS ON THIS SITE

-This pilot version collates three stacks of serialized novels that appeared between 1846 and 1848, 1859 and 1861, and 1864 and 1866, alongside links to works that appeared in volume form during those years, which would have been available to readers of the serials.
+This pilot version collates four stacks of serialized novels that appeared between 1846 and 1848, 1859 and 1861, 1864 and 1866, and 1870 and 1872, alongside links to works that appeared in volume form during those years, which would have been available to readers of the serials.
 Future versions of the site will expand upon these materials to include other significant publications that were published during other parts of the Victorian era.

 The 1846-1848 Stack includes: Charles Dickens’s Dombey and Son and William Makepeace Thackeray’s Vanity Fair alongside the volume-form works Charlotte Brontë’s Jane Eyre, Emily Brontë’s Wuthering Heights, Elizabeth Gaskell’s Mary Barton, and other notable publications.